Exploring Steak in Irish Stout as a Traditional Dish from Ireland

 Irish Steak or Beef with Potatoes and Stout is a traditional meat dish from Ireland.
 The marriage of top quality beef steak with fine stout and vegetables is rich in taste.

 Steak in Irish Stout Recipe Ingredients

-Murphy’s stout from Cork, Ireland is another possible Irish stout for cooks to use.
-Some writers on Irish food states that there are differences in taste depending on the Irish stout used.
-Matthew Drennan in his ‘Steak with Stout and Potatoes’ recipe in Classic Irish (Hermes House, 1998) claims that “You can use any stout, but Murphy’s is less bitter than most”.
+Murphy’s stout from Cork, Ireland, is another possible Irish stout for cooks to use.
+Some writers on Irish food state that there are differences in taste depending on the Irish stout used.

 A generalized recipe for cooking Steak in Irish Stout is:

-- Add potatoes and mushrooms to the pan and simmer for at least another hour.
+- Add potatoes and mushrooms to the pan and simmer for another hour.

 - Garnish with fresh parsley or thyme and serve in bowls or on a plate with fresh greens.

-Restaurateurs and publicans, with Irish ancestry, around the world are keen to share their passion of Irish traditional food with local people and visitors to their establishments.
+Restaurateurs and publicans, with Irish ancestry, around the world, are keen to share their passion for traditional Irish food with local people and visitors to their establishments.